In this section

 We're not the new kids on the block.
 Far from it.

-Maui County Federal Credit Union was created in 1937 to serve the needs of county, state and federal government employees and their families.
-Our goal - like that of any credit union - was to provide better banking services than the so-called "big banks."
+Maui County Federal Credit Union was founded in 1937 to serve the needs of county, state and federal government employees and their families.
+Our mission is caring for our members' needs by providing services that encourage financial well-being.

 That means more personalized service, better community outreach, lower fees, and more consumer-friendly loan and savings rates.